3dgeo-heidelberg/helios/doc/cli.rst

 ..
 ToDo: Insert example with many/all of these parameters specified.
 ..
 ToDo: Maybe insert the respective ray incidence angle figure.
 ..
-ToDo: Keep the explanation below of refer to notebook for the new API, where this is explained (since it is not XML-specific but general for HELIOS++)
+ToDo: Keep the explanation below or refer to notebook for the new API, where this is explained (since it is not XML-specific but general for HELIOS++)

 To obtain ray incidence angles for voxels for the calculation of return intensity, HELIOS++ uses normals.
 For point cloud based voxel models, there are different options to determine these normals: